dejan2609/harshadranganathan.github.io/_posts/2021-02-13-aws-eks-cluster-setup-part-2.md

 |mapRoles|* rolearn<br/>* username<br/>* groups | Maps the IAM role to the user name within Kubernetes and the specified groups |
 |mapUsers |* userarn<br/>* username<br/>* groups | Maps the IAM user to the user name within Kubernetes and the specified groups |
 {:.table-striped}

+*The Advantage of using Role to access the cluster instead of specifying directly IAM users is that it will be easier to manage: we won’t have to update the ConfigMap each time we want to add or remove users, we will just need to add or remove users from the IAM Group and we just configure the ConfigMap to allow the IAM Role associated to the IAM Group.*

 Sample terraform code that creates the configmap `aws-auth` and adds the mapRoles, mapUsers section: